 Box turtles prefer a humidity level of around 60%.
 You can maintain this through daily misting, as well as by using a substrate that retains some moisture.

 Substrate is the material that lines the bottom of your box turtle’s enclosure.
 It helps to maintain humidity and satisfy the turtle’s desire to burrow.
 Plus, it can make the enclosure look and feel more natural.
 Thus, aim to use a substrate that mimics the turtle’s natural environment.
 Many owners opt for chemical-free topsoil, leaves, and moss.
 Layer it at least 4 inches deep to allow your turtle to burrow.

 Food and Water

 Because box turtles are omnivores, they need a varied diet.
 Keeping them outside allows them to supplement what you feed them with what’s in the environment.
 Fresh vegetables, fruits, insects, low-fat meats, and pinky mice are some foods that can be offered.
 There are also commercial diets available for box turtles, though you should supplement those with fresh foods.

-Place the food on a plate, paver, or other surface to prevent the turtle from ingesting its substrate.
+Place the food on a plate, paver, or another surface to prevent the turtle from ingesting its substrate.
 Most young turtles need feeding every 24 hours while some adults might eat every other day.
 Consult your vet on the correct proportions for your individual turtle.
 Clean water in a shallow dish should be provided at all times.

 Common Health and Behavior Problems